 The DPRC collaborates with SF State's diverse community to ensure that all aspects of campus life - learning, working and living - are universally accessible.
 The DPRC provides the University with resources, education and direct services in order that people with disabilities may have a greater opportunity to achieve social justice and equity.

-Monday through Friday, from 8:30 am to 5:00 pm office open
+8:30 am to 5:00 pm office open

-Monday, Tuesday, Friday 1pm-4pm
+Monday, Tuesday and Friday 1pm-4pm

 Tactile Maps Available

-2016-2017 Dale M. Schoettler Scholarship for Visually Impaired Students
+2017-2018 Dale M. Schoettler Scholarship for Visually Impaired Students

-The California State University's Dale M. Schoettler Scholarship for Visually Impaired Students is for $10,000 and will be awarded for the 2016-2017 academic year.
+The California State University's Dale M. Schoettler Scholarship for Visually Impaired Students is for $10,000 and will be awarded for the 2017-2018 academic year.
 Visit the Dale M. Schoettler Scholarship for Visually Impaired Students page for details or to download the application packet.

 If you are interested in learning about SF State Studying Abroad and how to get started, attend a Study Abroad Information Meeting.
 Meetings are held year-round in the Office of International Programs, VCS-Building C. If you still have questions after attending a meeting, then meet with a Study Abroad Advisor.

 One of our students is currently studying abroad in Australia and wanted us to share her experiences: